What is Acne Treatment?

 Advanced Dermatology offers numerous treatment options to control and manage acne and clear its symptoms.
 Our certified dermatologists are capable of helping reduce or get rid of your acne through various treatments that are tailor-made for your needs.
 The main treatment regimen that we recommend to all of our patients is a daily cleansing of the area twice a day followed by medications.
 Antibiotics may be prescribed, depending on the severity of the acne.
 For milder cases of acne, prescription medications, such as topical solutions and creams that contain sulfur, retinoids, salicylic acid, and benzoyl peroxide, can help.
 There are also oral antibiotics, such as doxycycline, minocycline, or tetracycline, that are effective to use.

 Proper skin care for acne-prone skin begins with the selection of the right types of skin care products that are applied directly to the skin.
 The use of gentle cleansers, moisturizers, sunscreens, and cosmetics that do not clog pores is essential.
-They can prevent plugging of the pores, kill the bacteria that promote acne, block the effect of hormones on oil glands, reduce inflammation, or shrink oil glands.
-At Advanced Dermatology, we also provide professional extractions, chemical peels, and photodynamic therapy (red and blue light therapy).
-We offer amazing results for our patients with our therapeutic options that are ready to handle acne and its consequential scarring.
+They can prevent plugging of the pores, kill the bacteria that promote acne, block the effect of hormones on oil glands, reduce inflammation, and shrink oil glands.
+At Advanced Dermatology, we also provide professional extractions, chemical peels, and photodynamic therapy in an effort to fight the effects of acne.

 Scar treatment for acne at Advanced Dermatology may involve:

 - Chemical peel: Renders a chemical exfoliation to the skin and improves cell turnover.

 - Dermal fillers: Fills in volume loss that is caused by deep acne scarring.